LinkUpStudioOld/template-repository/.github/PROCESS.md

 The following branches should be merged back to `develop`:

-1. A feature branch (e.g. `feat-oauth2-support`): an addition to the API that is not a bug fix or regression fix
+1. A feature branch (e.g. `feature/oauth2-support`): an addition to the API that is not a bug fix or regression fix
-1. A bug fix branch (e.g. `fix-tab-color`): a bug fix that is not fixing a regression or issue with a published release
+1. A bug fix branch (e.g. `fix/tab-color`): a bug fix that is not fixing a regression or issue with a published release
 1. All other types listed in the [commit message types](#commit-message-format)

 The following branch should be merged back to **both** `master` and `develop`:

-1. A `release` branch (e.g. `release-0.1.x`): contains all fixes and (optionally) features that are tested and should go into the release
+1. A `release` branch (e.g. `release/0.1.x`): contains all fixes and (optionally) features that are tested and should go into the release

 ### Feature Branches